SimonTreillou/3DTracerDispersion/README.md

-# TracerTransportTreillou2025
+# Tracer Dispersion by Surfzone Eddies: Assessing the Impact of Undertow Vertical Shear
 This repository hosts the input files and scripts needed to run the simulations of Treillou et al. (2025, JPO).

 ## Data
   - contains data for figures.
-For the data of Baker et al. (2023), please contact Christine M Baker or visit the following depot site : www.designsafe-ci.org/data/browser/public/designsafe.storage.published/PRJ-1873/#details-7803403137060302355-242ac117-0001-012
+For the data of Baker et al. (2023), please contact Christine M. Baker or visit the following depot site : www.designsafe-ci.org/data/browser/public/designsafe.storage.published/PRJ-1873/#details-7803403137060302355-242ac117-0001-012

 ## Tools
-  - contains useful functions to run other scripts.
+  - contains useful functions to run some scripts.

 ## Input files
   - Field: contains input files needed to run the IB09 simulation (Hally-Rosendahl et al. 2016).